beyersmann-lab/beyersmannlab/content/publication/the-role-of-embedded-words-and-morphemes-in-reading/index.md

   - E. Beyersmann
   - J. Grainger
 doi: ""
-publication: In D. Crepaldi (Ed.), *Linguistic Morphology in the Mind and Brain*.
+publication: In D. Crepaldi (Ed.), *Linguistic Morphology in the Mind and Brain* (pp. 26–49).
 Routledge
 publication_short: ""
 abstract: This chapter describes a model that accounts for various phenomena related to morphological processing in skilled reading and reading